More than 46,000 people have already voted in the area

 "It’s often difficult to predict the voter motivation factor and its effect on voter turnout," he said.

-So far, Democrats have seemed more eager to vote, with 14.96% of registered Democrats casting their vote already compared to the 12.12% of Republicans who have voted.
+So far, Democrats have seemed more eager to vote, with 14.96% of registered voters casting their vote already compared to the 12.12% of Republicans who have voted.

 "There’s not really a contest on the Republican side, and the Democratic Primary has been extremely fluid," Stamoulis said.
 "We’ll have to wait and see what message the voters are in the process of giving us."